ustaxcourt/ef-cms/docsify/testing.md

 })
 ```

-Unfortunately, we often need to mock out depedencies that do not live on the applicationContext.
-For example, if we pretend the `getClientId` method required another function from a DateHandler module, we might need to mock it out using `jest.mock` function, like so:
+Unfortunately, we often need to mock out dependencies that do not live on the applicationContext.
+For example, if we pretend the `getClientId` method requires another function from a DateHandler module, we might need to mock it out using `jest.mock` function, like so:

 ```javascript
 // mock out ONLY the 'createISODateString' function while allowing original implementations